Arvoria/RobaseService/docs/introduction.md

 RobaseService aims to provide a reliable and safe method of saving and loading data, no matter how big or small.
 But what does it offer that DataStoreService doesn't?

-But what lets DataStoreService down?
-Let me explain:

 + You are no longer limited to 4MB of data per key, your database can hold 1GB of storage and you have complete control over how everything is stored.

 + You can access any key within the real-time database, simply use "/" to separate the keys.
 With DataStores you only have access to one point, making querying difficult and ensuring all data exists a slog with sanity checks.

 + Robase is open-sourced, this means that its source code is available to everyone and can be looked at and researched easily {-- - especially with the source documentation--}!
 This will make extending and wrapping RobaseService simpler and creating an extension similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or a manager like [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.

-+ The methods are not guaranteed to be race condition free, Robase uses [Promises](https://eryn.io/roblox-lua-promise/) by evaera to ensure race safety.
-Every async function will yield until a value is retrieved. [{++In a future release, methods which return the promise may become available++}](../api/)
++ The `Async` methods are guaranteed to be race condition free, Robase uses [Promises](https://eryn.io/roblox-lua-promise/) by evaera to ensure race safety.
+Every async function will yield until a value is retrieved.
+As of Robase 2.0.1-beta, there are now promise-returning methods that give developers full freedom over how their requests are handled and the methods will pass back the promise to be operated on.
+These methods are documented [here](../api/#promise-returning-methods).

-+ Cannot be updated dynamically whenever and however you please.
++ Can be updated dynamically whenever and however you please.
 To update a DataStore you have to go into a live game or studio and use the Command Bar to force a key to change, sometimes this just isn't practical.
+Doing this with Firebase however is simple to do and can be done from your browser, it's even accessible on your mobile!
+Just go to the Firebase Console and update it from the database view.

-### Storage limitations
+### Storage Freedom

 Before using Robase something you may want to ask yourself is: Do I need this?
 In most cases, DataStore2 or ProfileService will serve you well, though you won't be saving anything big or complex.
 If you are looking to store large, complex data, then Robase is something you will want in your arsenal.